centraldesign/heroku-static-prototype/README.md

 Then enter the following commands to create a Heroku instance:

 ```
-heroku apps:create stst-yourprojectname
+heroku apps:create yourprojectname
 ```

-We usually follow the ```stst-yourprojectname``` naming convention to name prototype servers.
-You can eventually add a version number if you want to host multiple versions of your prototype (```stst-yourprojectname-1.4```).
+We usually follow the ```yourprojectname``` naming convention to name prototype servers.
+You can eventually add a version number if you want to host multiple versions of your prototype (```yourprojectname-1.4```).

 Now push your content to your Heroku instance: